Terry Southerington, director

 Introduces students to the significance of sociocultural, political, and environmental trends and their impact on how business opportunities can grow or be hampered.
 Emphasizes a triple bottom line viewpoint while focusing on social trends such as the changing face of America, the Green movement, globalization, technology and communication upgrades, and changes in the workforce.
 Twenty-hour service component required.
 Cross listed as BUAD 266.

-268 Truth, Beauty, and Persuasion: Histories and Theories of Writing and Rhetoric (Honors) (3 s.h.)
+268 Truth, Beauty, and Persuasion: Histories and Theories of Writing and Rhetoric (3 s.h.)
 (H)

 Introductory survey of high points in the Western tradition of writing and rhetoric, including ancient Greece and Rome and the rise of English rhetoric during the Renaissance.
-The course also provides attention to evolving assumptions about text and authorship from the Enlightenment through the 20th century, with a speculative look forward. *Prerequisite: ENG 102.
+The course also provides attention to evolving assumptions about text and authorship from the Enlightenment through the 20th century, with a speculative look forward. *Prerequisite: ENG 102 or equivalent.

 287, 387 Internship (credit varies) (C: 387 only)